FlowFuse/flowfuse/docs/device-agent/register.md

 ### Assign the device to an Application

-The next step is to assign the device to a FlowFuse Application
+If the device was not assigned to an application when it was registered, the next step is to assign it to a FlowFuse Application

 1. Go to your teams's **Devices** page.
 2. Open the dropdown menu to the right of the device you want to assign and